-- 6. Respond to patient needs in special situations. - a.
-Explain the role of the technologist in patient education. - b.
-Describe the different types of patient preparation for barium studies. - c.
-Describe the procedure to properly prepare a patient for a barium study. - d.
-Describe the purpose for using contrast agents. - e.
-Explain the indication and procedure when given specific tube management situations (nasogastric, suction, tracheostomy, chest tube, tissue drains, oxygen administration, urinary collection, and other ostomies). - f.
-Identify the precautions involved when given specific tube management situations (nasogastric, suction, tracheostomy, chest tube, tissue drains, oxygen administration, urinary collection, and other ostomies). - g.
-Identify the steps in the operation and maintenance of suction equipment. - h.
-Identify the monitoring, pre- and post-procedure care, drug administration, and special precautions for a patient undergoing myelography and urography. - i.
-Demonstrate the appropriate procedure for gathering information prior to performing a bedside radiographic examination. - j.
-Describe the initial steps in performing a bedside procedure. - k.
-Describe the special precautions to be used when performing a procedure on a neonate. - I. Explain the procedure for placing an image receptor under a patient in an orthopedic bed frame. - m.
-Describe the special problems faced in performing procedures on patients with tracheotomy and specific tubes, drains, and catheters. - n.
-Describe the procedure for producing diagnostic images in the surgical suite and endoscopy.
+- 6. Respond to patient needs in special situations ASRT Patient Care in Radiologic Sciences 1-33, ASRT Pharmacology and Venipuncture 1-14 - a.
+Explain the role of the technologist in patient education - b.
+Describe the different types of patient preparation for barium studies - c.
+Describe the procedure to properly prepare a patient for a barium study - d.
+Describe the purpose for using contrast agents - Explain the indication and procedure when given specific tube management situations (nasogastric, suction, tracheostomy, chest tube, tissue drains, oxygen administration, urinary collection, and other ostomies) - f.
+Identify the precautions involved when given specific tube management situations (nasogastric, suction, tracheostomy, chest tube, tissue drains, oxygen administration, urinary collection, and other ostomies) - g.
+Identify the steps in the operation and maintenance of suction equipment - h.
+Identify the monitoring, pre- and post-procedure care, drug administration, and special precautions for a patient undergoing myelography and urography - i.
+Demonstrate the appropriate procedure for gathering information prior to performing a bedside radiographic examination - j.
+Describe the initial steps in performing a bedside procedure - k.
+Describe the special precautions to be used when performing a procedure on a neonate - I. Explain the procedure for placing an image receptor under a patient in an orthopedic bed frame - m.
+Describe the special problems faced in performing procedures on patients with tracheotomy and specific tubes, drains, and catheters - n.
+Describe the procedure for producing diagnostic images in the surgical suite and endoscopy - 7.
+Describe routine and special views of the respiratory system in terms of structure(s) visualized and function(s) demonstrated including general and positioning considerations ASRT Patient Care in Radiologic Sciences 1-33, ASRT Pharmacology and Venipuncture 1-14 - a.
+Explain the structure(s) visualized and function(s) demonstrated including general and positioning considerations involved for routine and special views of the respiratory system given clinical simulations - Simulate radiographic procedures related to the respiratory system in a laboratory environment - c.
+Evaluate radiographs of various parts of the respiratory system in terms of positioning accuracy and image quality